Skip to main content

 Streaming TTS Requests

 Streaming TTS delivers audio chunks as they're generated, allowing you to process data incrementally rather than waiting for the entire audio to be synthesized.
 This significantly reduces the perceived latency for longer texts and enables real-time applications.
+ElevenLabs Streaming TTS also supports advanced chunked streaming functions for dynamic text generation scenarios.

 Send OpenAI Streaming TTS Request